Firstyear/prd-blog/blog_source/2019/09/18/announcing_kanidm_a_new_idm_project.rst

 database, that can store huge amounts of data and process thousands of operations per second.
 389-ds let's you build a system ontop, in any way you want.
 If you want an authentication system today, use 389-ds.
 We are even working on a self-service web portal soon too (one of our most requested features!).
-Besides my self, no one on the 389 DS team has any association with kanidm (yet?).
+Besides my self, no one on the (amazing) 389 DS team has any association with kanidm (yet?).

 Kanidm is an opinionated IDM system, and has strong ideas about how authentication and users should be processed.
 We aim to be scalable, but that's a long road ahead.
 We also want to have more